North Korea–Palestine relations

 North Korea–Palestine relations are the bilateral relations between North Korea and Palestine.
-Since 1988, North Korea has regarded the State of Palestine as the sole legitimate government of the historic Palestinian territory, excluding the Golan Heights, which it recognizes as Syrian territory and is under Israeli control.
+Since 1988, North Korea has recognized the State of Palestine and supported the two-state solution with the founding an independent Palestinian state with East Jerusalem as its capital.
 Israel also regards South Korea as the sole legitimate government of the Korean Peninsula and has never recognized North Korea.
 North Korea does not recognize Israel and regards it as an "imperialist satellite state" of the United States.